 In addition, players receive a free ticket to an exclusive Depositor Freeroll, which runs on the last Sunday of every month.
 All things considered, this promotion gives you plenty of bang for your buck if you’re more of a budget player.
 However, if you’re planning to deposit $30 or more, you should definitely choose the 100 percent matched deposit bonus, described below, instead.

 This bonus will match your payment 1:1.
 In order to claim its full value, you can make three qualifying deposits over 60 days.
 For example, if you deposit $100 on your first day, $200 one week later, and $300 after 58 days, you’re still going to receive $600 in total bonus cash.

 The matched deposit bonus releases in $10 chunks.
-Each chunk is credited to your account as soon as you earn 100 VIP Player Points (VPPs).
-Points accrue at the rate of 5.5 per $1 paid in rake or fees.
-This essentially amounts to a 55 percent rakeback deal.
+Each chunk is credited to your account as soon as you earn 140 redemption points.
+Points accrue at the rate of 5 per $1 paid in rake or fees.
+This essentially amounts to a 35% rakeback deal.

 PokerStars NJ traffic overview

-To give this information more context, consider that the total number of people playing cash games on all New Jersey poker networks during peak traffic hours usually falls in the 600-700 range.
+To put this in context, consider that the total number of people playing cash games on all New Jersey poker networks during peak traffic hours usually falls in the 600-700 range.

 As you’d expect from a small network existing in a fenced-in market, the competition is very soft.

-Numbers for tournament traffic don’t look much better.
 Mid-week tournaments rarely start with more than 30 enrolled players.
-Even weekend events don’t attract big crowds.
+Weekend events attract several hundred depending on the stakes.